stevesaliman/gradle-properties-plugin/README.md

 requiredProperties "property1", "property2", ...
 ```

-This closure throws a MissingPropertyException if any of the named properties are not defined
+This method throws a MissingPropertyException if any of the named properties are not defined

 **recommendedProperty**

 ```groovy
 recommendedProperty "somePropertyName", "default File Text"
 ```
-This closure is handy when there are properties that have defaults somewhere else.
+This method is handy when there are properties that have defaults somewhere else.
 For example, the build file might define it, or the application might be able to
 get it from a system file.
 It is most useful in alerting newer developers that
 something must be configured somewhere on their systems.

-The closure checks to see if the given property is defined.
+The method checks to see if the given property is defined.
 If it is not, a warning
 message is displayed alerting the user that a default will be used, and if the
 defaultFile has been given, the message will include it so that the developer
 knows which file will be providing the default value.